-The start date of the project is January, April, July or October, 2020 or 2021.
+The start date of the project is October 2020 or January, April, July or October 2021.
 The application deadline in 31 May 2021.
 Applications are processed as soon as they are received and the project may be filled before the closing date, so early application is encouraged.

 The mode of study is full-time.
 The studentship length is 3 years, with a 1-year registration period.

 Acceptable first degree in Statistics, Health or Medicine, Mathematics.

 A bench fee may also payable on top of the tuition fee to cover specialist equipment or laboratory costs required for the research.
 The amount charged annually will vary considerably depending on the nature of the project and applicants should contact the primary supervisor for further information about the fee associated with the project.